msecrist-couchbase/smallcb-training-capella/README.md

 favorites / recommended examples?  starred?

-some examples that only make sense when there's a longer-running session >= zipcar mode?
+DONE: some examples only make sense when there's a session (>= zipcar mode), so the example's YAML should define a property of...

+    className: needs-session

+  ...so that the example will only appear when the user has a session.

 should there be an absolute max session time?  e.g., 20 minutes? currently, there's a timeout after last request,